 Photo by Bradley Shields

-Pest Free Onetahua aims to remove pests from Onetahua Farewell Spit and prevent their return.
-This aspirational project will pave the way for native wildlife to thrive in this wāhi tapu - a sacred place, rich in Māori traditions.
+Pest Free Onetahua aims to remove all the pests from Onetahua Farewell Spit and prevent their return; paving the way for native wildlife to thrive in this wāhi tapu - a sacred place, rich in Māori traditions.

 Project area